Herry Perry: Career

-By the time she retired in the late 1950s, Herry Perry's artistic portfolio included dozens of posters, wood engravings, drawings, playing card designs, book illustrations, maps, signs, murals, and more.
+By the time she retired in the late 1950s, Perry's artistic portfolio included dozens of posters, wood engravings, drawings, playing card designs, book illustrations, maps, signs, murals, and more.
 She even contributed to the popular humor magazine Punch.
 In 1939, Perry was given the opportunity to design the General Post Office's annual Valentine's Day greetings telegram.
 Her design was the last Valentine's Day telegram form offered by the General Post Office until 1951 due to the complications and shortages that resulted from WWII.

-Herry was an early member of the Society of Wood Engravers, an international organization dedicated to promoting the art of wood engraving by providing artists with public exhibitions to display their woodcut prints.
+Perry was an early member of the Society of Wood Engravers, an international organization dedicated to promoting the art of wood engraving by providing artists with public exhibitions to display their woodcut prints.
 She was a student of one of the group's founders, Noel Rooke.
 Perry was also heavily involved with the Arts and Crafts Exhibition Society.

 Transport for London

-Frank Pick, the administrator responsible for developing London Underground's visual identity in the early 20th century, spotted Herry Perry's work in 1927 and hired her to design The Empire Under One Roof at The Imperial Institute.
-By the time Herry Perry left Transport for London in 1938 she had completed more than fifty original posters for the organization.
+Frank Pick, the administrator responsible for developing London Underground's visual identity in the early 20th century, spotted Perry's work in 1927 and hired her to design The Empire Under One Roof at The Imperial Institute.
+By the time Perry left Transport for London in 1938 she had completed more than fifty original posters for the organization.
 The majority of her posters were lithographs or wood engravings, though she was not afraid to experiment.
 For example, her poster for the 1935 Rugby Cup Final featured three rugby players collaged from London Underground tickets.

 In 1929, she completed a series of five new maps of the London Underground for the areas of Hounslow, Edgware, South Harrow, Kew, and Morden.
 Several years later, she was chosen to illustrate numerous posters that advertised which flowers and fruits were in season in an attempt to encourage citizens to get outdoors and travel.
 These posters did not typically feature specific locations or timetables but highlighted seasonal plants like blackberries, crocuses, and bluebells.
 Some of her posters even discouraged people from picking wildflowers, with the slogan "Leave them for others to see!"

 A 1934 campaign for the London Underground featured a series of posters by Perry that depicted the different things Londoners could enjoy, including theatres, restaurants, sightseeing, and socializing.
 She designed posters that featured the ticket prices and unique train schedules for special events like Wimbledon, Lord Mayor's Show, Crufts Dog Show, and Bertram Mills' Circus.
 Perry was also responsible for posters that highlighted military events like The Royal Tournament, RAF Displays, and Trooping the Colour.

 A poster she designed for Derby Day in 1934 featured her interpretation of Paolo Uccello's The Battle of San Romano.
-The bottom left corner had a small line of text from Herry that read: "...with apologies to Paolo Uccello" presumably in reference to her lighthearted take on his work.
+The bottom left corner had a small line of text from Perry that read: "...with apologies to Paolo Uccello" presumably in reference to her lighthearted take on his work.
 That wasn't the first time she used the map dedication for a little comedy, as she dedicated the map of Kew "To Bucephalus," Alexander the Great's horse.